Automated patent extraction powers generative modeling in focused chemical spaces: Results and discussions

 \subsection{Property optimization}

 We evaluated generative models trained on patent-extracted, domain-focused datasets for property optimization.
 We evaluated REINVENT+SELFIES, which uses reinforcement learning and a string-based representation and JTVAE, which performs optimization in the latent space and decodes locally optimal molecules, under this category of tasks.
-We observed from our experiments that property optimization tasks are challenging since optimizers may push the designs out of the training domain.
-This was particularly acute when a neural network predictor was used as a proxy for the oracle property, where the generative model can be thought of performing an adversarial attack on the poorly-covered areas of the predictor.
+We identified that property optimization tasks towards edges of the training data distribution are challenging for a variety of reasons.
+We observed from our RL experiments that optimizers may push the designs out of the training domain which was particularly acute when a neural network predictor was used as a proxy for the oracle property.
+Here, the generative model can be thought of as performing an adversarial attack on the poorly-covered areas of the predictor.
+From our VAE experiments, we observed that it is sometimes challenging for proxy predictors to learn properties from compressed latent representations, and the unreliable objective function thereby leads to challenges in latent space optimization. \\